GSA/digitalgov.gov/content/post/2016-02-26-what-do-mac-cheese-and-power-of-attorneys-have-in-common.md

 date: 2016-02-26 10:47:25 -0400
 title: 'What do Mac & Cheese and Power of Attorneys Have in Common?'
 summary: 'They ranked among our top three most popular e-mails in 2015.
-At USAGov, we know that e-mail is often our #1 driver of traffic to our content, and nine out of 10 times it’sour go-to outreach tool for disseminating timely information.
+At USAGov, we know that e-mail is often our #1 driver of traffic to our content, and nine out of 10 times it’s our go-to outreach tool for disseminating timely information.
 But doing e-mail sends consistently and effectively isn&rsquo;t always clear cut, especially when'
 authors: [victoria-wales]
 categories:
   - Content